SimoManni/VAMR-Project-Monocular-Visual-Odometry-Pipeline/README.md

 ## Results
 Here are presented the results on the KITTI dataset, a popular dataset to benchmark the performance of the pipeline.
+First, the continuous operation of the pipeline is displayed by visualasing the processed images, together with the identified keypoints, a plot of the number of processed points and a top down view of the global trajecotory as well as the local trajectory together with the 3D landmarks.
 <div align="center">
   <img src="https://github.com/SimoManni/VAMR-Project-Monocular-Visual-Odometry-Pipeline/assets/151052936/8aa7f6db-f95a-4cb1-b9f3-522b5682c587" alt="Image 1" width="600">
 </div>

+Secondly, the final estimated trajectory is displayed together with the ground truth.

 <div align="center">
   <img src="https://github.com/SimoManni/VAMR-Project-Monocular-Visual-Odometry-Pipeline/assets/151052936/f349748e-d52f-4296-bd2d-9e549d79d524" alt="Image 2" width="600">